 Anomalies are obtained by subtracting the climatology from the raw field.
-Standardized anomalies can be computed by dividing the anomalies through a climatology standard deviation, which is computed similar to the climatological mean, but where
+Standardized anomalies can be computed by dividing the anomalies through a climatology standard deviation, which is computed similarly to the climatological mean, but where

-- (ad step 1) instead of the ensemble mean, the unperturbed control run is selected (or any other single ensemble member).
-Using the ensemble mean would result in a too small inter-annual standard deviation at long forecast lead times (see step 2), because at long lead times, the ensemble mean always tends to the climatological mean state.
+- (adapted step 1) instead of the ensemble mean, the unperturbed control run is selected (or any other single ensemble member; using the ensemble mean would result in a too small inter-annual standard deviation at long forecast lead times (see step 2) because at long lead times, the ensemble mean always tends to the climatological mean state); - (adapted step 2) instead of the inter-annual mean, the inter-annual standard deviation is computed.